 See the documentation for your preferred client library to learn how to specify which browser to use.

 Safari also requires the “Allow Remote Automation” setting to be on which can be found in the “Developer” section of the Safari Menus.

 There are older obsolete versions of SafariDriver which are no longer supported by the Selenium Project or Apple please make sure that the SafariDriver comes from the above resource.

 Edge is driven by the MicrosoftWebdriver which is provided by Microsoft, please note that each version of the MicrosoftWebdriver and version of Edge have to be corresponding to the Build number of your Windows Build.

 To find your Build number of Windows Go to Start > Settings > System > About and locate the number next to OS Build on the screen.
 This is your build number.
 Having the correct version of WebDriver for your build ensures the MicrosoftWebdriver runs correctly.

-It is recommended for all Browsers and Drivers to have a Zoom setting set to 100%, this will reduce any issues with the driver clicking incorrect elements or clicks not being set on the correct location in the Application under test.
+It is recommended for all Browsers and Drivers to have the Zoom setting set to 100%.
+This will reduce any issues with the driver clicking incorrect elements or clicks not being set on the correct location in the Application under test.